top of page

 Why Ankle Dorsiflexion Matters for Knee Health

 Ankle dorsiflexion is the movement that allows your foot to bend upward towards your shin.
 This motion is essential for many daily activities like walking, squatting, and climbing stairs.
-Limiting ankle dorsiflexion causes the body to compensate by placing extra stress on the knees and hips, potentially leading to pain or injury.
+When ankle dorsiflexion is limited, the body compensates by placing extra stress on the knees and hips.
+This can lead to pain or injury over time.

 The Connection Between Ankle and Knee